dbzl-project11/dbzl-project11.github.io/events/allStars.md

 ## All-Star Games!

-- The All-Star Games stream will run two weeks after Week 9, on October 3rd.
-It will feature two events, starting with the Sweeper
-Games and leading into the main event, the All-Star Battle!
+- The All-Star Games stream will run two weeks after Week 9.
+It will feature two events, starting with the Sweeper Games and leading into the main event, the All-Star Battle!